About me

 Additional information

-The standard fee is £50 for 90 minutes, because the 50 minute therapeutic hour is never long enough for my tribe.
-But I have 10 slots per week solely available to those for whom a lack of disposable income is preventing access to help.
+The standard fee is whatever you can afford on the day, between £30 and £60 for 90 minutes, because the 50 minute therapeutic hour is never long enough for my tribe.

 I don't charge for cancellations and missed appointments (within reason), and a degree of lateness is absolutely not a problem.
 If I didn't understand these things what sort of a neurodivergent-supportive counsellor would I be? :D